amman98/Employee-Tracker/README.md

 To run the program, first open the integrated terminal under the 'db' folder, and run mysql.
 Then, type `source schema.sql;` to create your database and tables.
 Once you've created your schema, type `node index.js` at the root directory in the command line.
 This will provide you with a set of choices on how to interact with the company database, such as viewing, updating, and deleting employees, roles, and departments.

+Here is a video that walks through how to run the program: https://drive.google.com/file/d/1qaxH_G5kMDz2ltho30Ei9EDWBdSgahWK/view?usp=sharing

 ## License

 Please refer to the license in the repo.